 The film is quiet.
 There’s a lot of being alone and thinking.
 It’s a treatise on aging and loneliness.
 The narrow audience for the film I mentioned will be the people willing to sit quietly and ponder aging and loneliness with Nora.

 Tom Quinn wrote and directed the film.
-He did something late in the film that I found confusing.
+He did something late in the film that I found intriguing.
 He introduced Ella (Hannah Gross).
 Was she a younger Nora?
 Was she a stranger passing through Nora’s life to show that young people can be lonely, too?
 I couldn’t figure out why Ella was there or what she meant.
 And then the film ended.
 Boom.
 That’s all folks.
-An abrupt and startling ending which further added to my confusion.
+An abrupt and startling ending which further added to my questions.

 Even though I wish the last act had been more clarifying than confusing, the film gave Karen Allen a starring role and she made the most of it.
 (Yes, #EldersRock) It was a look at small town America and a way of life that urbanite and contemporary folks don’t know much about.